ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 You will need to add a couple of imports for this to compile:

-- Add: `import useSession from '@/use/session';`
+- Add: `import useSession from '@/composables/session';`
 - Add `RouteLocationNormalized` and `NavigationGuardNext` to the existing import from `vue-router`

 The guts of the `checkAuthStatus()` function are:

 - If we do not have a session, use `to.matched` to check each segment of the target route.
-If at least one segment in the route requires authentication redirect to the Login page.
+If at least one segment in the route requires authentication redirect to the LoginPage page.
 - Otherwise (either we have a session, or no segments required authentication), continue to the next hook in the pipeline.

 Next, after we create the router, call the guard for each route change (code given in context, only add the appropriate line in your own code).